Skip to Main Content

 My NIH Fellowship is being renewed for another year.
 What do I need to do to make sure my health insurance plan doesn’t stop?

-I am leaving the NIH, what are my options?
+I am leaving the NIH; what are my options?

 All Fellows must provide a Fellowship Termination Notification to FAES when leaving the NIH or transitioning to a full-time employment position (FTE) with NIH.
 The form may be faxed to 301-480-3585 or emailed to faesinsurance@mail.nih.gov.

-Our continuation of coverage administrator, BRI will send follow-up information on how to continue health insurance coverage.
+Our continuation of coverage administrator, BRI, will send follow-up information on how to continue health insurance coverage.

 What are my continuation of coverage benefits?

 When any covered member loses health insurance coverage based on a termination of employment or the occurrence of other qualifying events, the member will be eligible to elect continuation of coverage.
-Once your termination of health insurance coverage is processed you will receive a continuation of coverage packet in the mail from our administrator, BRI.
+Once your termination of health insurance coverage is processed, you will receive a continuation of coverage packet in the mail from our administrator, BRI.
 You will have 60 days to elect for continuation of coverage.
 Once elected, your coverage is retroactive to the date you lost coverage.
 There will be no lapse in coverage.
-Please contact a FAES insurance representative for additional information on pricing regarding continuation of coverage.
+Please contact an FAES insurance representative for additional information on pricing regarding the continuation of coverage.

 Will my spouse and/or dependents receive a health insurance card?